DeannaCarina/HarryPotterQuiz/README.md

 ### Strategy
 #### Vision
 The Harry Potter Quiz is an interactive website focusing on the more obscure facts and details of the Harry Potter books that only the more 'dedicated' fans would know.
-The Harry Potter franchise has a huge and dedicated fan-base, the term 'Pottermania' was a term first used around 1999 to describe the craze that Harry Potter fans have had over the series [2], and 'Potterheads' has also become a term used by many to describe diehard fans of the series.
-According to Pottermore, there have been more than 500million Harry Potter books sold worldwide [3], which means that at least one in 15 people in the world owns at least one Harry Potter book.
+The Harry Potter franchise has a huge and dedicated fan-base, the term 'Pottermania' was a term first used around 1999 to describe the craze that Harry Potter fans have had over the series [1], and 'Potterheads' has also become a term used by many to describe diehard fans of the series.
+According to Mugglenet, there have been more than 500million Harry Potter books sold worldwide [2], which means that at least one in 15 people in the world owns at least one Harry Potter book.
 As a huge Harry Potter fan myself, I have looked online for quizzes to test my Harry Potter knowledge, and have found myself dissapointed at the lack of challenge they give!
 When you consistely score 100% on every Harry Potter quiz you find, the challenge rather becomes to find a quiz that will <strong>ACTUALLY</strong> challenge you.
 Therefore I hope this web-quiz will appeal to those 'Potterheads' that want to challenge themselves and test whether they really do 'know Harry Potter'.

 #### Aims
 <ol>